You may not access or use any Services unless you agree to abide by all of the terms and conditions in this Agreement.

 - 2.00% of the face value of any processed transaction (may be higher if a non-domestic card is used by the shooter)

 - $0.80 per transaction processed using the functionality (each nomination will be a regarded as a separate transaction for charging purposes)

-By using the MCMS "Self-Nominations" functionality you agree to pay the following non-refundable payout fees:
+By using the MCMS "Self-Nominations" functionality you agree to pay the following non-refundable payout fee:

-- $2.20 per month where a transfer is made from your MCMS "Stripe" account to your organisation's external bank account in that month (transfers are made once per week on a Wednesday if funds are available)
+- $2.50 per month where a transfer is made from your MCMS "Stripe" account to your organisation's external bank account in that month (transfers are made once per week on a Wednesday if funds are available)

 This summary is intended as a quick reference only.
 The detailed terms below form the basis of the agreement between your organisation and MCMS.

 This Services Agreement (“Agreement”) is a legal agreement between Sage Mobile Pty Ltd (trading as My Clubs My Scores) ABN 21 133 968 206 (“MCMS”, “we” or “us”) and the entity or person (“you”, “your”, or “user”) who registered on the MCMS Stripe Express Account page to receive certain payment and other business services that may be offered by MCMS (each, a “Service”).
 This Agreement describes the terms and conditions that apply to your use of the Services.